Importing an agent involves transferring it from your local system into your active environment, where it enters a draft (undeployed) state.

 Before running this command, make sure you have a valid agent configuration file.
 This file defines the parameters that describe the agent’s behavior and structure for watsonx Orchestrate.
 For details on how to author these configurations, see Authoring agents.

-To specify the agent file path, use the experimental flags:
+To specify the agent file path, use the flags:

 BASH

-orchestrate agents import --experimental-package-root <path to agent package root> --experimental-config-file <path to agent configuration file>
+orchestrate agents import --package-root <path to agent package root> --config-file <path to agent configuration file>

-Path to a config.yaml file to include in the custom agent package.
+(Custom agents) Path to a config.yaml file to include in the custom agent package.
+Only used with —package-root.

 The orchestrate agents create command can be used to quickly create and import an agent into the watsonx Orchestrate platform without first having a file to import.